ksikka/readingblog/contents/articles/02-write-it-down/index.md

 I did this for six months, and I found it extremely useful.

+## What I learned

+**1. Your plan to do things on the side is doomed.**

-First of all, it becomes clear that if you don't take proactive measures, all of your time will get consumed by full-time work.
+It becomes clear that if you don't take proactive measures, all of your time will get consumed by full-time work.
 It's not just the 8 hours a day you're supposed to spend there.
 It's the time spent thinking about it before work,